JhonyWalker-pixel/hidden/README.md

 ## :clipboard: About the project

-This is an animated website to hide a word from the main text.
+I had an idea for animation for a website and decided to see how it would look, and this is the result of an animation to hide a word from the main text.
 It is simple, but pleasant to see.
-If you want to see the project running, click [here](https://dribbble.com/)
+If you want to see the project running, click [here](https://jhonywalker-pixel.github.io/hidden/)

 ## :computer: Languages used